gisberger/flood_census_with_land_use/README.md

 Additionally, the LfU Bayern publishes separate Beiblätter (PDF supplements) per municipality with yet another set of numbers.

-This version compares against all three sources to give the full picture.
+This version compares against the old and the current public maps to give a more complete picture.

 ---